rjrjswrdvi/camunda-bpm-dev-docs/howtos/merge-repositories.md

 git log --oneline --graph
 ```

-## Merge a whole repository A in a subfolder of repository B
+## Merge a whole repository A in a subdirectory of repository B

 ```bash
 #!/bin/bash